jonathanvdc/smarthomeweb/README.md

 #### Linux

-On Debian-based Linux distributions, punching in the following command should install Mono, `xbuild`, `mcs`, `sqlite3` and the `requests` module:
+On Debian-based Linux distributions, punching in the following command should install Mono, `xbuild`, `mcs`, `sqlite3`, the `requests` module, and the NuGet package manager:

 ```bash
 $ sudo apt-get install mono-complete mono-devel sqlite3 python-requests nuget